-If you’re planning to throw a party and need some Phantom of the Opera party ideas, try these easy and inexpensive ways to create fabulous decorations that are sure to wow your guests.
+If you’re planning to throw a Phantom of the Opera party and need some inspiration to carry out the theme, you’ve come to the right place.
+You’ll get lots of ideas for easy decorations, food and drink recipes that are sure to wow your guests.

 Keep reading to get some Phantom of the Opera party ideas that you can use for your own event.

 This post may contain affiliate links.
 We make a small commission if you buy the products from these links (at no extra cost to you).
 As an Amazon Associate, I earn from qualifying purchases.
 But we only recommend products we would use ourselves.
 For more information, click here to see our disclosures

 I don’t normally send formal invitations for my Halloween parties, but if I were going to I would send something like this elegant one.

 It is totally customizable and you can either have it printed or downloaded so you can send it electronically.

 A Phantom of the Opera party is usually a formal event with suits or tuxes for the men and ball gowns for the women.
 Especially if you’re hosting it as a masquerade ball like the one in the show.

 But if you don’t want to make it that formal, you can just have everyone wear masks.